 Indica vs Sativa: What you need to know

-When people refer to marijuana, they mean one of two species of the cannabis plant; Indica or Sativa.
+When people refer to marijuana, they mean one of two widely known species of the cannabis plant; Indica or Sativa.
 Their differences lay both in the way they look and also in their potential benefits.

 - The easiest way to tell Cannabis Indica and Cannabis Sativa apart is their leaf shape.
 Indica’s leaves are broad and Sativa’s are narrow.

-- Even though marijuana is spread worldwide, the two plants originated from completely different locations on the planet.
+- Even though marijuana spread worldwide, the two plants are from completely different locations on the planet.
 Indica grows in colder climates and it came from the Hindu Kush region, in countries like Turkey, Morocco, and Afghanistan.
 Sativa grows in places near the equator, such as Colombia, Mexico, and Thailand.